cheronymo/pelachat/README.md

 * mistral: for the chatbot :robot:

 ## Project structure
-In this directory, the data and chroma files are missing.
+In this directory, the data and chroma folders are missing.